khaeru/genno/doc/usage.rst

 Other elements in the task tuple are passed, in the same order, as positional arguments to the callable.

 .. note::
-   :mod:`genno` relies on the :mod:`dask` implementation of task graphs.
+   :mod:`genno` relies on the :mod:`.dask` implementation of task graphs.
    For a complete description of tasks, see the :doc:`dask:spec` in the dask documentation.

 Every node has a unique *label*, describing the results of its task.